amanalok/amanalok/README.md

 ### Introduction

 My name is Aman and I am an applied machine learning practitioner.
-In the past, I have worked for Cactus Communications, Amazon Alexa, Factset Research Systems and Accenture in the field of data engineering and data science.
+In the past, I have worked for **Cactus Communications**, **Amazon Alexa**, **Factset Research Systems** and **Accenture** in the field of data engineering and data science.
 I enjoy working on projects about applied mathematical problems related to machine learning and deep learning.

 My career objective is to become a expert level machine learning practitioner, building robust and scalable ML solutions and services.